-Working groups of the Doctoral Student Convention
+Working groups of the Doctoral Students Convention

-The working groups constitute part of the foundation of the DSC and offer interested PhD students to possibility to participate in everyday issues of of everyday life for PhD students, political issues concerning their education, as well as the Doctoral Student Convention itself.
+The working groups constitute part of the foundation of the DSC and offer interested PhD students to possibility to participate in everyday issues of of everyday life for PhD students, political issues concerning their education, as well as the Doctoral Students Convention itself.
 The working groups can broadly be divided into two types: topicl working groups and faculty-specific working groups.
 Each working group elects a speaker that keeps in touch with the executive committee.

 Topical working groups

-These working groups deal either with the Doctoral Student Convention itself or with the overall framework of doctoral studies at Heidelberg University.
+These working groups deal either with the Doctoral Students Convention itself or with the overall framework of doctoral studies at Heidelberg University.
 Any PhD student may participate in these working grous or even create new open working groups for a specific topic.

 Faculty-specific working groups